Mark Setterstrom

-Mark David Setterstrom (born March 3, 1984) is a former American football guard.
-He was drafted by the St. Louis Rams in the seventh round of the 2006 NFL Draft.
-He played college football at Minnesota.
+Mark David Setterstrom (born March 3, 1984) is an American former professional football player who was a guard for the St. Louis Rams of the National Football League (NFL).
+He played college football for the Minnesota Golden Gophers and was selected by the St. Louis Rams in the seventh round of the 2006 NFL draft.

-Early years
+Early life

 Setterstrom earned All-State, All-Metro, and All-Conference honors as senior at Northfield High School in Minnesota, where he was a two-way lineman who totaled 127 tackles, six sacks, five forced fumbles, and six fumble recoveries over career for Northfield Raiders.
-Also, he was a four-year letter-winner as heavyweight wrestler, compiling a 38-3 record as a senior.
+Also, he was a four-year letter-winner as heavyweight wrestler, compiling a 38–3 record as a senior.

 College career

-Setterstrom played collegiately at the University of Minnesota from 2002-2005.
+Setterstrom played collegiately at the University of Minnesota from 2002 to 2005.
 During his career with the Gophers, Mark was a two-time First-team All-Big Ten selection (2004–2005), a Second-team All-American (2005) and an All-American selection by Rivals.com in 2004.
 He was a Second-team All-America and First-team All-Big Ten honors as a senior as a key cog on Gophers' line that allowed three sacks, lowest in Big Ten and best in school history.
 As a junior, earned All-America selection by Rivals.com and First-team All-Big Ten as part of offensive line that allowed nine sacks, best in school history and second in Big Ten history.
 He was an Honorable mention All-Big Ten selection in sophomore year.